xroom-app/client-translations/README.md

 **Your pull requests are warmly welcome!**

 ### Interslavic support
 We support Interslavic language (Medžuslovjansky) as an experiment.
 It uses a non-standard language code `mz`.
+Until the translation is fully adopted you can see it in action via this link: https://xroom.app/?lang=mz.